 There is a correlation between obesity and sleep apnea.
 Other correlations include:

-- Being middle-aged or older: People over the age of 60 have a higher risk of sleep apnea.
+- Age: People over the age of 60 have a higher risk of sleep apnea.

-- Being male: Central sleep apnea is more common in men than it is for women.
+- Gender: Central sleep apnea is more common in men than it is for women.

 - Heart disorders: A heart attack increases your risk of developing sleep apnea.

 - Sleeping soldier style: This is what WebMD calls sleeping on your back.